catseye/SixtyPical/tests/SixtyPical Fallthru.md

 Basic test for actually applying this optimization when compiling SixtyPical programs.

-Note this currently reflects the re-ordering, but does not remove the jmp/rts.

     | define foo routine trashes a, z, n
     | {
     |     ld a, 0